 Today, everyone is an expert on social media.
 It doesn’t take anything to open a YouTube channel or an Insta page.
-You don’t need any credentials, or educational qualifications.
+You don’t need any credentials, or educational qualifications to do so.

 Once people have their own page or channel, they turn into an expert, in any field, virtually overnight.
 Be it health and nutrition, fitness, finance, real estate, online/offline business, dance and music etc.